Jobs in the Washington State University Libraries

 WSU is an EO/AA Educator and Employer.
 Open until filled, however, the search committee will begin reviewing applications on October 20, 2014.

 Washington State University Libraries, Pullman

-Required qualifications: Master’s degree from an ALA-Accredited Library and Information Studies program at date of hire; bachelor’s degree in the sciences; excellent oral and written communication skills; ability to work creatively, collaboratively, and effectively both as a team member and independently, and to promote teamwork among colleagues.
+Required qualifications: Master’s degree from an ALA-Accredited Library and Information Studies program at date of hire; excellent oral and written communication skills; ability to work creatively, collaboratively, and effectively both as a team member and independently, and to promote teamwork among colleagues.

-Preferred qualifications: Experience in an academic or medical library setting; experience with emerging technologies; additional degrees or coursework in the health sciences; coursework or experience with library instruction; ability to develop outreach programs to academic communities; demonstrated ability to assess and improve services; demonstrated commitment to and experience with diverse populations; documented achievement in research and creative work and professional service.
+Preferred qualifications: Experience in an academic library setting; coursework in or experience with current digitization standards and practices; experience with online tutorials and instructional materials; coursework in or experience with Content Management Systems; experience with or coursework working with Tribal communities/libraries/archives/ museums; demonstrated commitment to and experience with diverse populations; documented achievement in research and creative work and professional service.

 Applicant documents required, in addition to online application: curriculum vitae, cover letter, and reference contact information for 3 references.
 Finalists for this position may be subject to a background check as a condition of employment.
 For additional information and application procedures: https://www.wsujobs.com/

 WSU is an EO/AA Educator and Employer.
 Applications accepted through 10/14/14.